Kinsey

 The inciting incident occurs at 13 minutes when Students approach Kinsey with sexual questions he cannot answer with scientific data.
 Realizes shocking lack of factual information about human sexuality despite universal importance - ignorance is harming people..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Kinsey makes the active choice to begin conducting sex history interviews, developing his standardized questionnaire.
+This indicates the protagonist's commitment to Kinsey makes the active choice to begin conducting sex history interviews, developing his standardized questionnaire.
 Commits fully to sexuality research despite professional risk and social taboo., moving from reaction to action.

 The Collapse moment at 88 minutes (75% through) represents the emotional nadir.
 Here, Rockefeller Foundation withdraws funding due to political pressure.
 Kinsey's life work faces extinction.
 Whiff of death - his research legacy, professional reputation, and life's purpose are dying.
-Team must disband., reveals the protagonist at their lowest point.
+Team must disband., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 80% of the runtime.
 Clara and Kinsey reconcile emotionally.
 He realizes his human connections matter as much as the data.
 Synthesis of scientific objectivity with emotional truth - both are necessary.
 Decides to continue despite opposition., demonstrating the transformation achieved throughout the journey.